sarabastian/recipe-hacker/README.md

 Welcome to Recipe Hacker, a convenient CLI app that will help you discover new recipes by making use of the ingredients you already have in your pantry!

-~Let's get started~
+Let's get started

 Instructions:

-1. To start recipe hacking, simply run 'bundle install' and enter ruby/bin.run.rb in your command line.
+1. To start recipe hacking, simply run 'bundle install', 'rake db:migrate', 'rake db:seed', and type 'ruby bin/run.rb' in your command line.

 2. You'll be prompted to either sign in, or sign up if you are a new user to the service.